 By observing the principles of bone remodeling and its response to orthodontic movement, the team at PerioNYC can provide the surgical care needed to move an impacted tooth into its proper position.
-Dr. Gottesman has the expertise to protect the integrity of the surrounding gum tissue, rebuilding as necessary.
+Our team has the expertise to protect the integrity of the surrounding gum tissue, rebuilding as necessary.

 Providing the periodontal care that makes your orthodontic treatment more successful requires a level of skill that the professionals at PerioNYC have carefully cultivated.
 We invite you to contact our office today to learn more.